Stumble Guys Map List - The Best Maps In Stumble Guys Explained

 A simple obstacle course in which the obstacles consist mostly of horizontal and vertical bars that players must avoid while making their way to the finish line as fast as possible.
 This map gets its name from the fact that the horizontal bars are the most prevalent, and the only ways to avoid them is by jumping over them, or waiting until they move up so they can run under them.

-Like in any obstacle courses in the game, winning in these maps is a matter of practice.
+Like in any obstacle courses in the action game, winning in these maps is a matter of practice.
 However, having great controls can also take you a long way, especially when compared to others who are stuck playing with touchscreen controls.
 For this reason, you’ll definitely want to play Stumble Guys on PC with BlueStacks, as our Android app player has tools that let you completely customize your controls, as well as other handy features that you won’t find even in the Steam version itself.

 3. Icy Heights